 When it comes to managing your business finances, banks aren’t your only option.
 There are plenty of financial institutions and cash management services to choose from.

-- Alternative banking: Cash management accounts (CMAs) are an all-in-one alternative to traditional bank accounts.
+- Alternative banking: CMAs are an all-in-one alternative to traditional bank accounts.

 - Online only: CMAs are online accounts that provide services similar to checking, savings, and investment accounts.